DigiBP/digibp-appenzell/README.md

 Tasks were tracked within Google Drive and assigned to the team members.
 Since the team only consisted of five team members, no designated project leader was chosen.
 Tasks were taken by the each team member individually.

 ## Tools and Software
-The following tools and software has been used for implementing the incident management process.
+The following tools and software has been used for implementing the application/registration process.

 | Tool / Software  | Description |
 | ---------------- | ------------------ |